greenriver/hmis-warehouse/docs/rails_6_update_notes.md

 Zeitwerk is a new code reloader/autoloader that is replacing the classic reloader in Rails 6, the latter of which is being deprecated.

 While running some tasks, I ran into a lot of `NameError: uninitialized constant` and `Zeitwerk::NameError: expected file to define constant, but didn't`.
-Most of this was due to the fact that, according to the official Zeitwerk mode guide [here](https://edgeguides.rubyonrails.org/autoloading_and_reloading_constants.html#underscore-vs-camelize):
+Most of this was due to the fact that, according to the official update guide [here](https://guides.rubyonrails.org/upgrading_ruby_on_rails.html#autoloading):

 ```
 In classic mode, given a missing constant Rails underscores its name and performs a file lookup.
 On the other hand, zeitwerk mode checks first the file system, and camelizes file names to know the constant those files are expected to define.